Canadian Sport Helpline

 - reports to Sport Canada as required.

-Refer to Racquetball Manitoba’s Discipline and Complaints Policy for specific guidance on the process of making a complaint.
+Refer to Racquetball Canada’s Discipline and Complaints Policy for specific guidance on the process of making a complaint.

 You can contact W&W Dispute Resolution Inc at: